-- 21.5.1 Conflicts internal to Form A or L/R Scoresheet shall be resolved using the Aresti Aerobatic Catalogue number. - 21.5.2 Conflicts between Forms B and C, or L and R Scoresheets, shall be resolved using the Form appropriate to the direction of flight. - 21.5.3 Conflicts between Forms A and B/C shall be resolved as follows: - a) Conflicts regarding roll direction (same or opposite) shall be resolved using the drawing on Forms B/C. - b) Conflicts regarding anything else will be resolved using the information on Form A until the first competitor in the Program has been released to the Aerobatic Box.
+- 21.5.1 Conflicts internal to Form A or L/R Scoresheet shall be resolved using the Aresti Aerobatic Catalogue number. - 21.5.2 Conflicts between the sequence drawings on Forms B and C, or L and R Scoresheets, shall be resolved using the Form that corresponds to the Official Wind Direction. - 21.5.3 Conflicts between Forms A and B/C shall be resolved as follows: - a) Conflicts regarding roll direction (same or opposite) shall be resolved using the drawing on Forms B/C. - b) Conflicts regarding anything else will be resolved using the information on Form A until the first competitor in the Program has been released to the Aerobatic Box.
 In that case, use Form B/C.